dennis9819/DNS-IntegrityCheck/README.md

     python3 DNSServer.py -c <path to config>

-The server runs on Port 5354.
-This can be changed by specifiying the port using:

-    python3 DNSServer.py -c <path to config> -p <port>

-## Config-File
+## Provider-File
-The Config-File contains all DNS-Servers that should be checked.
+The Provider-File contains all DNS-Servers that should be checked.

 The Syntax is very easy.
 The File is organized into blocks.
 Each block represents one provider.
 Each provider can have multiple DNS-Servers.